ioctl-user/sevimon/README.md

 Warnings may appear during the process asking to add the executable path to the environment variables - this should be done.

-Use the ``sevimon'' command to start the main program.
+Use the `sevimon` command to start the main program.
 The first run downloads the models and creates a text configuration file.
 You can run the program `sevicfg` to configure it.
 Use the command `sevistat` to display statistics.
 It must have been accumulated for at least 2 hours beforehand.